jwalton/gh-docker-logs/README.md

 - `dest` - Destination folder to write to.
 If not provided, logs will be written to stdout.
-If provided, the folder will be created if it doesn't exist, and files will be written based on image names (e.g. 'redis.log').
+If provided, the folder will be created if it doesn't exist, and files will be written based on container names (e.g. 'redis.log').
-  If there is more than one container running with the same image namge, log files will be suffixed with a "-1", "-2", etc.. for all logs except the first.

 ## Usage